 In general, location by year (L*Y) combinations with outlier phenotypic values (values above the third quartile or below the first quartile by 1.5 times the interquartile range, or IQR) were removed for every entry in that L*Y combination.
 Removing outlier L*Y combinations prevented possible bias from linear models using a biased sample of datapoints for a L*Y, while still removing points that, by IQR measures and by knowledge of reasonable ranges for common bean quantitative phenotypes, were likely due to mismeasurement or data entry errors.
 The specifics of phenotype standardization for all 22 phenotypes are given in the Supplementary Note and the code is available on GitHub at https://github.com/Alice-MacQueen/CDBNgenomics/tree/master/analysis-paper.

-Germplasm: CDBN Diversity Panel and Single Nucleotide Polymorphism Dataset
+Germplasm: CDBN Breeding Strategies, Diversity Panel and Single Nucleotide Polymorphism Dataset

+Cooperative Dry Bean Nursery selection framework

+Selection and breeding strategies to generate new bean entries for the CDBN varied across years and among breeding programs.
+However, in general, new advanced lines were selected from either single, triple, or double crosses among advanced breeding material and released cultivars, which in most cases were already tested within the CDBN in previous years.
+These lines were bulked to increase seed supply, then field tested to ensure consistency of phenotypic responses in the advanced lines.
+Entries with favorable characteristics were often entered into the CDBN to be phenotyped in multiple environments.
+Consequently, most CDBN entries are members of a complex pedigree which has had novel, favorable alleles recombined or introgressed into it over time.

+It is clear that the CDBN is not a randomly mating, homogeneous population, and the breeding and selection strategy in the CDBN likely impacts GWAS on this material in a number of ways.
+Presumably, breeders have increased the frequency of alleles that favorably affect phenotypes over time, which should aid in the detection of these genomic regions via GWAS.
+The multiple generations of inbreeding should reduce allelic heterogeneity, which should also aid GWAS.
+Indeed, we find few heterozygous regions in our SNP dataset, and few examples of multiallelic loci.
+By the same token, the frequent inbreeding may also increase the size of linkage disequilibrium (LD) blocks or cause spurious patterns of LD, which may cause non-syntenic associations and make candidate gene identification more difficult.
+In addition, the infrequent crosses between the gene pools from the two independent domestication events, and the assortative mating practiced as part of the breeding strategy, could lead to an inflated false positive rate and create correlations between previously uncorrelated traits (Li et al. 2017).

 Germplasm recovery and sequencing